goauthentik/authentik/website/docs/add-secure-apps/flows-stages/flow/index.md

 Flows are a major component in authentik.
 In conjunction with stages and [policies](../../../customize/policies/index.md), flows are at the heart of our system of building blocks, used to define and execute the workflows of authentication, authorization, enrollment, and user settings.

 There are over a dozen default, out-of-the box flows available in authentik.
-Users can decide if they already have everything they need with the [default flows](../flow/examples/default_flows.md) or if they want to [create](#create-a-custom-flow) their own custom flow, using the Admin interface.
+Users can decide if they already have everything they need with the [default flows](../flow/examples/default_flows.md) or if they want to [create](#create-a-custom-flow) their own custom flow, using the Admin interface, Terraform, or via the API.

 A flow is a method of describing a sequence of stages.
 A stage represents a single verification or logic step.
 By connecting a series of stages within a flow (and optionally attaching policies as needed) you can build a highly flexible process for authenticating users, enrolling them, and more.